BloomTech-Labs/labs9-job-board/README.md

 6. Once completed run `yarn start` to start the application

 <!-- Contributing -->
+# Contributing
+### By making a contribution to this project, you certify that:
+* The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or
+* The contribution is based upon previous work that to the best of my knowledge is covered under an appropriate open source license and I have the right under that license to submit that work with modifications whether created in whole or in part by me under the same open source license (unless I am permitted to submit under a different license) as indicated in the file; or
+* The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it
+* I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved
+* I will also follow the guideline outlined in the [Code of Conduct](https://github.com/Lambda-School-Labs/labs9-job-board/blob/master/CODE_OF_CONDUCT.md)
 <!-- Data Modals -->
 # Data Models
 All data models are built using migrations created with the SQL query builder Knex.js.
 The migrations are structured for a PostgresQL database.